jfredett/brocard/LOG.md

 check to determine when to stop, meaning the Legendre test will take a worst-case time of the slowest test in the range.
 I can also short circuit if I get a Non-witness report, since it doesn't matter how many it passes, only that it fails on at least one.

+## 2305

+I did some work w/ `flamegraph` to chase out some remaining div_mod calls, that worked quite well.

+I also found that the fairly naive splattering of `rayon` primitives around the solve function was probably resulting in some deadlock or something, because it simply made my machine hot for 30m while the sequential version runs to 1 billion in ~11m or so.
+Which, if I were to parallelize it perfectly efficiently would mean I'm right in the same ballpark as the prior solution in terms of speed.

+One optimization I made that wasn't simply avoiding div_rem instructions was to avoid a `.exit()` call in the Legendre symbol calculation.
+Since `0` is the same value for every `R`, we can just check for `0` without leaving montgomery form, and it turns out that _entering_ montgomery form is faster (despite having more steps) because there are only shifts and multiplies due to `redc`, so you can minimize the math by comparing the result to see if it's equal to `space(1)`, rather than `exit`ing as I was.